dcoates83/Azure-Sky-Ragdolls/_posts/2021-12-30-2022-litter-2-queen-amethys-and-king-tzar.md

 ---
 layout: post
-title: Chocolate Male Naoki
-color: Chocolate
+title: Taking Reservations for Spring 2023 Amethys and Tao Litter
+color: Chocolate, Blue and Lilac bicolor and mitted kittens
-expected: "20220727"
+expected: "20230307"
-thumbnail: /assets/img/uploads/naoki.jpeg
+thumbnail: /assets/img/uploads/img_2769.jpg
-reserved: Available
+reserved: Taking reservations on this litter.
 ---
-Naoki, an extremely friendly chocolate bicolor male kitten is looking for his forever home.
-Equally good as a lap cat or an an adventure cat, this kittens personality and confidence mean he would be a great cat for kids and dogs OR just a one person cuddler.

-N﻿aoki is out of:

 Queen Amethys is our Lilac Bicolor sweetness and light.
 She is a loving, snuggly kind of cat and takes very good care of her kittens; never wanting to wean them.

-King Tzar is our Seal Bicolor Foundation King.
-Tzar is a quiet cat; preferring to hang around wherever you are, and likes sleeping with our German Shepherd Nanny Sophia.
-Tzar is a very good father; always stepping up to babysit so Momma gets a break.

-See our Facebook page for pictures of the last litter this same cross in summer 2021.
-Look for kittens named Sir Soba, Fritz, Carlos, Bodhi and Marcos.
-They all turned out very fluffy and friendly.
+See our Facebook page for pictures of  Amethys previous kittens .
+Look for kittens named Naoki, Artie, Beni, Indy, Nathan, Azlan, Sir Soba, Fritz, Carlos, Bodhi and Marcos.
+As is typical of Amethys kittens; all were very friendly, fluffy and beautiful.

+Tao is our treasured blue bicolor King imported from Heavenlyrags in Idaho.
+He comes from lines of Tica champions and you can tell this from both his amazing personality and his stunning appearance.

+Pictures of Tao's recent kittens are on our Azure Sky Ragdolls Facebook page; Sodium, Qi and Birdie look like the kittens that will be produced out of this cross.

+P﻿lease fill out our adoption application to reserve a kitten from this litter.